ccammack/ccammack.com/content/posts/create-a-centralized-backup-server-with-freebsd/index.md

 1. Insert the backup drive into the server and wait for the LED to start flashing *blue*
 1. Create a new temporary folder and file on the Windows machine
 1. Create a new backup repository on the server using restic
-1. Back up the temporary folder to the repository using restic
+1. Back up the temporary folder to the repository
-1. Restore the temporary folder to a new location on the Windows machine using restic
+1. Restore the temporary folder to a new location on the Windows machine
 1. Generate file hashes for the original and restored files to make sure they match

 {{< highlight txt >}}